 So what is this “awareness of perfect knowledge” if it is not perfect knowledge itself?
 Contemporary philosophers such as Bernard Lonergan and Karl Rahner call it a horizon of perfect knowledge.
 Recall that as we look toward the horizon we know that something is out there without knowing exactly what is out there.

 So what Lonergan and Rahner are saying is that we have an awareness that there is an “all that is to be known” beyond us, and also that what we currently know is not the “all that is to be known.”

 So where do we become aware of “this horizon of all that is to be known”?
 As noted above, we could not have become aware of it from the world around us, because the world around us has only partial answers to our questions.
 It cannot provide a correct answer to every question that can be asked.

-So what is perfect truth itself?
+So what is ultimate truth itself?
 Many philosophers believe that it is a perfect idea which contains the answers to all questions – a perfect idea which must be generated by a perfect act of thinking – which can only occur through a perfect cause – namely, God.

-So God (a perfect act of thinking) must be present to us—presenting us with a horizon of perfect truth that causes us to see the imperfection of every other partial truth.
+So God (a perfect act of thinking) must be present to us—presenting us with a horizon of ultimate truth that causes us to see the imperfection of every other partial truth.
 This recognition of every partial truth causes us to ask questions continuously, until we attain perfect knowledge.

 In our next post, we will address the second transcendental: Love.